JamesCWeber/PWC-Power-BI-Project-Part-1-Call-Center-KPI-Dashboard/README.md

 # Call Center KPI Dashboard (PWC Power BI Project Part 1)
 ![Introductory Picture](Call_Center_Pic.png)
 ## Introduction
 This dashboard is Part 1 of a project from the [PwC Power BI micro-internship](https://www.theforage.com/simulations/pwc-ch/power-bi-cqxg) hosted by Forage.
-Pricewaterhouse Coopers International Limited (PwC) is a multinational professional services brand of firms that specializs in auditing and tax and business consulting.
+Pricewaterhouse Coopers International Limited (PwC) is a multinational professional services brand of firms that specializes in auditing and tax and business consulting.

 In this task, I take on the role of a data analyst employed at PwC.
 PwC's client, a fictional telecom company called PhoneNow, requires a dashboard that visualizes trends in customer and agent behavior.
 The data used to create this dashboard is PhoneNow's call center data.